 In fact, the wife and I have been listening to you before you even had a gray hair on your head.

-So you have to remind me.
+You have to remind me.

-You have to give me a little somebody said to me over vacation, you know, you should have listened to me years ago.
+Somebody said to me over vacation, you know, you should have listened to me years ago.

-And I looked at the person and I'm saying, You don't like my hair?
+And I looked at the person and I'm saying, you don't like my hair?

 Is that your problem?